DataNowIO/datanow/README.md

 Register using the command below substituting in your username and email.

 ```
-datanow --register --username garrows --email glen@datanow.io
+datanow --register --username garrows --email glen@datanow.io --login
 ```

 Enter your password when prompted.
-An authorization token has been generated and placed in `~/.datanow/config.json`.
+An authorization token has been generated and placed in `~/.datanow-config.json`.
 You will need to __click the verification link that was sent to your email__ before proceeding.

 ## Simple Example